Facts about poverty in New Zealand

 Household income in New Zealand

 Taking a look at poverty indicators, the most applicable and prominent indicator is the income level per household.
-There is some consensus that an income level set at 60% of median household disposable income after housing costs are of an adequate level to protect people from the worst effects of poverty.
+There is some consensus that an income level set at 60% of the median household disposable income after housing costs is an adequate level to protect people from the worst effects of poverty.
 NZCCSS believes that any poverty measure set lower than this would be far too low.

 Could you even begin to imagine what it must be like to provide for your family and to live, taking home any figure less than that?
 I’ll bet you’re shifting in your chair or feeling rather sheepish for claiming poverty when you couldn’t afford to purchase the latest pair of sneakers the other day.
 Or perhaps you’re in utter shock due to just being completely oblivious to the struggle that people around you face?
 It really is a frightening reality for so many people, yet we can’t even comprehend the possibility and a massive part of New Zealanders face this lifestyle.
 Yet, it’s a pitfall that we still have not figured out how to alleviate.